OSH-2018/X-ccggw-2/donut/Erasure_code/README.md

 ##### *Doing What*

-- track changs in a directory and recode them
+- track changes in a directory and recode them
 - regress the changed directory
-- simulate making changes(caused by installing) by adding Timestamps to the end of files
+- simulate making changes(caused by installing) by adding timestamps to the end of files
 - zip files
-- do erasure coding for this zip file: encode and decode
+- do erasure code for this zip file: encode and decode

 ##### *How To Do*